saraachour/stanford-cs104.github.io/src/routes/assignments/assign1/+page.svelte.md

 Next, find the number of words in `dictionary.txt` that have **exactly** three `o`'s _and_ where all `o`'s are separated by at least one non-`o` character.
-In other words, you should match a word such as `microbiology` (as all three `o`'s have at least one non-`o` character) but you should not match a word such as `zootrophy` (as there are two adjacent `o`'s that are not separated by a non-`o` character).
+In other words, you should match a word such as `microbiology` (as all three `o`'s have at least one non-`o` character separating them) but you should not match a word such as `zootrophy` (as there are two adjacent `o`'s that are not separated by a non-`o` character).
 This exercise is a little tricky as you need to consider that some words begin with an uppercase `O` and regexes are case sensitive by default.

 ### Subpart 3: Common Suffixes